Chemistry & Biochemistry

 As a Chemistry or Biochemistry student, you’ll hone independent reasoning skills and problem-solving abilities.
 In addition to content knowledge and laboratory skills, we focus on transferable skills such as research analysis, searching scientific databases, written and oral communications, and teamwork.
 This ensures you’ll graduate with opportunities not only in chemistry or biochemistry, but virtually every other field as well.

 Our department houses three majors: a Chemistry Bachelor of Arts, a Chemistry Bachelor of Science, and a Biochemistry Bachelor of Science.
 Minors in Chemistry or Biochemistry are also available.
-Please review the curriculum sheets under Resources at the bottom of this page for a detailed breakdown of the required courses for each program.
+Please review the Course Catalog under Resources at the bottom of this page for a detailed breakdown of the required courses for each program.

 To apply for a Biochemistry Minor, please contact a faculty member in the Department of Chemistry and Biochemistry.
 A student must accrue at least 27 credit hours in the minor before graduation.
 All courses must be taken for a letter grade and completed with a C or better.
 No more than five courses in the Biochemistry Minor may be the same as those required within a student’s major curriculum.